 - 1 night stay in a hotel after you’re discharged from the hospital

 - Post-surgery standard medications

-- Post-surgery test (drain and up to 2 leak tests)
+- Post-surgery test (drain and leak test)

 - Surgeon liaison